 Publish date: 24 May 2023

-First phase of Hexham redevelopment sees opening of new and improved maternity led unit
+First phase of Hexham redevelopment sees opening of new and improved midwifery led unit

 A huge redevelopment programme at Hexham General Hospital is well underway, with £15million being invested to improve facilities for patients and staff.